NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

-This way the jitter amplitude at the adjusted starting point (first camera position) is uncorrelated between several sets of cameras along the same orbit but with different values of roll, pitch yaw.
+This way the jitter amplitude at the adjusted starting point (first camera position) is uncorrelated between several sets of cameras along the same orbit but with different values of roll, pitch, yaw.

-The phase :math:`\phi_{ij}` is measured in radians.
+The phase shift :math:`\phi_{ij}` is measured in radians.
 If not specified, it is set to zero.
 How to set it is discussed below.

 Specifying the jitter amplitude in meters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The jitter amplitude is usually very small and not easy to measure or interpret.
-It can be set in micro radians, as done in :numref:`sat_sim_jitter_amplitude_micro_radians`.
+It can be set in micro radians, as done in
+:numref:`sat_sim_jitter_amplitude_micro_radians`.

-Here we will discuss how jitter to be defined indirectly, via its effect
+Here we will discuss how jitter can be defined indirectly, via its effect
-jitter on the *horizontal uncertainty* of the intersection of a ray emanating
+on the *horizontal uncertainty* of the intersection of a ray emanating
 from the camera center with the datum (see also :numref:`error_propagation`).

 Consider a nadir-facing camera with the camera center at height *D* meters above